Few realise just how much the dietary effects of the food and drink sector cost us here in Birmingham, as in every city across the UK.

 Nearly all of the £0.90/£1 cost is locally borne.
 Nearly all of the profit on the £1 spend leaves the city.

-note: & these locally-borne cost don’t include the disposal or recycling costs of packaging; e.g. of the 58M Coca-Cola cans and bottles per year.**
+note: & these locally-borne cost don’t include the costs of dental decay (for which I couldn’t find figures, although they are of grave concern to Birmingham Public Health; see, for example, this Evening Mail article).
+Nor do they take account of the the disposal or recycling costs of packaging; e.g. of the 132M Coca-Cola cans and bottles per year.**

 Where the statistics above come from: